 assess the relative risks and benefits of the range of potential treatment approaches

-consider the patient’s views as far as they can be ascertained, by engaging with the patient where reasonably possible
+consider the patient’s views as far as they can be ascertained, by engaging with the patient where reasonably possible this may be accomplished through supported decision-making (see section 1.3 above)

+take into account any previously expressed wishes/preferences of the person and/or talk to family/whanau if appropriate

 consider whether the treatment is the least restrictive alternative and proportionate to the assessed risks under the New Zealand Bill of Rights Act 1990 (NZBORA) and the Code of Rights

-consider whether the treatment is of maximal benefit to the patient and appropriate to the patient’s condition (section 66)
+consider whether the treatment is of maximal benefit to the patient and appropriate to the patient’s condition (section 66 of the Act)

 consider whether the treatment is necessary to achieve the purpose of compulsory intervention.

+Dawson et al suggest that the psychiatrist providing a second opinion “should make an informed decision, based on the evidence, for which a reasonable justification can be given”.
+This will usually require study of the patient’s files and communication with the responsible clinician (and possibly other members of the treating team).

-The second opinion psychiatrist may endorse the current treatment if that treatment appears to be appropriate and/or efficacious.
+The second opinion psychiatrist should only endorse the current treatment if that treatment appears to be appropriate and/or efficacious.
 As opinions on best practice with regards to a certain patient’s condition are likely to vary between clinicians, it will be sufficient for second opinion psychiatrists to endorse any good practice treatment and then, if appropriate, suggest alternatives which must then be considered by the responsible clinician.

 If a second opinion psychiatrist does not agree that the proposed treatment represents best practice in light of all the circumstances, the responsible clinician should ask the DAMHS to help resolve the disagreement.
 There are several steps a DAMHS could take in this situation: